JarmoGBG/JarmoGBG/README.md

 And so it was.
 Atleast the first 4-5 min after the cat came to live with us.
 Then my heart melted totally & since then im such a sucker for that cat, or Liston as I named him pretty quickly.

-He is now almost 4 years old and yes, I want atleast one more.
+I/we didn't domesticate him, he domesticated me.
+And im totally fine with it.
+Qqå00åå0å He is now almost 4 years old and yes, I want atleast one more.
 I never thought I would be a cat person, but apparently I am.
 <!--